 But some factors can affect the quality of the final product.
 Here we’ll look at two things you can do to make sure your quilt looks amazing after longarming!

 So how should you determine your border sizes?
 It’s simple!
-Just measure along the nearest seam line to the edge in question.
+For all 4 sides, measure along the nearest seam line to the edge in question.
 Seams are sturdier and more consistent in their length than raw edges.

 Attach your first pair of shorter borders, and then measure along the other seam for your longer pair.
 Don’t trust any pattern or math, only your measurements.